-Austin, Texas is known as a mecca for foodies, or at least a mecca for people with big appetites.
-Featuring Tex-Mex (breakfast tacos, anyone?), world-class barbecue, sweet treats, and more, Austin has something for every taste.
+Austin food is world renowned.
+Austin is just a 3 hour drive from Houston and is known as a mecca for foodies, or at least a mecca for people with big appetites.
+There are so many fun places to eat Austin featuring Tex-Mex (breakfast tacos, anyone?), world-class barbecue, sweet treats, and more.
 Join me as I share some of my food finds from my recent business trip in Austin.
-All the places we tried come locally recommended or at least highly rated on Google Maps.
+All must eat places in Austin that we tried come locally recommended or at least highly rated on Google Maps.
+Take time to eat Austin, you won’t regret it.
+The city has something for every taste.

 Torchy's Tacos at the Food Truck Trailer Park